HUBBELL POWER SYSTEMS

 Polymer compounding for utility electrical equipment is a complex subject.
 Too often, insulators are dismissed as commodity products.
 The perception that the base polymer alone defines all product characteristics is mistaken.
 Nothing could be further from the truth.
 Materials (including additives and fillers) and design impact performance.

-Today we want to give you some background and introduce our two proprietary polymer compounds.
-Then over the next few months, we’ll look at:
+Today we want to give you some background and introduce our two proprietary polymer compounds:

 This series will give you a solid understanding of polymer compounds for high voltage insulators.
 The information will help you choose the best material and design for your application.